maqp/tfc/readme.md

 and a data diode.

-Depending on packet type, the program NH.py running on Alice's NH forwards packets from TxM-sode serial interface to Pidgin and local RxM (through another RS-232 interface and data diode).
+Depending on packet type, the program NH.py running on Alice's NH forwards packets from TxM-side serial interface to Pidgin and local RxM (through another RS-232 interface and data diode).
 Local RxM authenticates and decrypts received data before processing it.